SomeFamousPerson/SomeFamousPerson.github.io/README.md

 # Contact Us
 ## The contact webpage
-You can visit our contact webpage for emails that you can contact here: https://thisisluke.me/contact/
+You can visit our [contact page](https://thisisluke.me/contact)
 ## Report bugs or make feature requests via github
-You can check the "issues page" on the github repository for this website here: https://github.com/SomeFamousPerson/SomeFamousPerson.github.io/issues
+You can check the [issues page](https://github.com/SomeFamousPerson/SomeFamousPerson.github.io/issues) on the github repository for this website